kehantan/labbook/docs/protein/expression.rst

 #.
 Add 5 mL of LB broth into each 15 mL centrifuge tube.
 #.
 Pick a single *E. coli* colony from agar plate and mix with LB broth in the 15 mL centrifuge tube.
 #.
-Shake the centrifuge tube in incubator shaker, overnight, 37 C, 180 rpm.
+Loosen the cap of the tube and shake the centrifuge tube in an incubator shaker, overnight, 37 C, 180 rpm.

 Large scale culture
 -------------------

+* Estimated time required: 8 hrs

 **Materials**